puppetlabs/cisco_ios/README.md

 To install dependencies of the Cisco IOS module:

-1. Classify or apply the `cisco_ios` class on each master (master of masters, and if present, compile masters and replica master) that needs serve catalogs for this module.
+1. Classify or apply the `cisco_ios` class on each master (master of masters, and if present, compile masters and replica master) that serves catalogs for this module.
 1. Classify or apply the `cisco_ios` class on each proxy Puppet agent that proxies for Cisco IOS devices.

 Run puppet agent -t on the master(s) before using the module on the agent(s).